nsrr/cfs-documentation/pages/manuals/polysomnography/17-14-00-scoring-procedures.md

 12. <u>Scored study backup</u>.
 A copy of the folder with the scored study is placed in Family Scored Files folder.
 A second copy of the folder with the scored files (without Rawdata.slp file) placed on the file server (Drive N on scorers’ computer).
 Then save a copy to a CD.
 Once the study is saved to a CD, it may be deleted. **<u>NOTE</u>:** Verify that the CD is working and can be read BEFORE deleting the study from the hard drive.
 13. <u>Scored study deleted from the hard drive</u>.

+### 17.14.1 Sleep Staging and Arousals

+* For staging and arousals the following tracings are displayed (from the top to the bottom of the screen):  EOG(L), EOG(R), EMG, EEG, EEG(sec) and ECG.
+Timebase: (Top) 30 sec.
+* As a default for scoring sleep stages and arousals, zoom for both EEGs should be x5 (full scale 125 mV).
+In some cases, (alpha intrusion) scoring, use zoom x8 (full scale 250 mV).
+* No tracing with the respiratory signals should be visible during this phase of scoring.

+MISSING_IMAGE

+### 17.14.2 Setting Lights

+1. Open window by selecting **View/Summary** from the menu or clicking on the button with the blue sign **E**.
+2. Lights recorded during study are on the top of the screen.
+Lights set up are on the bottom of this screen (called Stage Lights).
+They can be changed manually by placing the cursor on the epoch and pressing **F8** key to set them ON and pressing **F9** to set them OFF.

+### 17.14.3 Respiratory Events

+For scoring respiratory events, the following tracings are displayed (from the top to the bottom of the screen): L Leg, R Leg, Nasal Pressure, Airflow, Thoracic, Abdomen, SaO2 and SaO2 status.
+No other signals should be visible during scoring respiratory events.
+As a default, Timebase: 5 min/page is used.

+MISSING_IMAGE

+### 17.14.4 Patient Information Window

+Patient Information window can be opened from menu by clicking on **View/Patient Information** or by clicking on the icon with the letter ‘I’ in the blue circle on the toolbar.
+Changes made in this window are saved when the **OK** button is pressed.

 <div class="center">
 <div class="btn-group">